Lake Ridge, Virginia

 Handles all troop funds.
 Attends most troop meetings to coordinate with Scout Scribe.

-Pay all bills on recommendation of the Scoutmaster and authorization of the troop committee.
+Pay all bills on the recommendation of the Scoutmaster and authorization of the troop committee.

 Maintain checking and saving accounts.

-Lead in preparation of the annual Troop budget.
+Lead in the preparation of the annual Troop budget.

 Work with Re-charter Coordinator to collect and record annual fees.

-Work with Membership Coordinator to process registration of new Scouts and adult leaders.
+Work with Membership Coordinator to process the registration of new Scouts and adult leaders.

 Work with Outdoor/Activity Coordinator to make necessary payments for camping/activity reservations.

-Collect Summer Camp payments and remit funds to council office for camp reservations/payments.
+Collect Summer Camp payments and remit funds to the council office for camp reservations/payments.

-Report to troop committee at each committee meeting.
+Report to the troop committee at each committee meeting.